xiyang2333/PeerToPeerFileSystem/README.md

 # PeerToPeerFileSystem
 Assignment

-User mac/linux if you can
+Use mac/linux if you can
 There are many problems when using Windows